 Download care guide for printing

-Regularly monitor the irrigation when newly planted or as the seasons change, to ensure that your hedges are watered adequately, i.e. neither over nor under-watered.
+Regularly monitor the irrigation when newly planted or as the seasons change, to ensure that your hedge is watered adequately, i.e. neither over nor under-watered.
 Stressed plants, i.e. those receiving insufficient irrigation or those sitting in saturated soils from too much water, can suffer root death and become prone to insect pests and diseases.

 You may still need to irrigate your hedge on or soon after rainy days.
 Light rain is unlikely to sufficiently penetrate dense hedge foliage to wet the root zone adequately.

-The soil should be moist to touch at about 5cms from the surface.
+The soil should be moist to touch at about 5cm from the surface.

-As a rough guide, the following volumes/times are a good starting point for deep watering
+As a rough guide, the following volumes/times are a good starting point for each deep watering

-– 100L hedges require approx 7.5 litres of water per lineal metre per watering.
-7.5L per metre equates to around a total of 1 hour of watering if using the 13mm x 2.2l/hr x 30cm Flow Regulated Landscape Drip Line supplied.
+– 100L hedgerows require approx 7.5 litres of water per lineal metre per watering.
+7.5L per metre equates to a total of around 1 hour of watering for the row if using the 13mm x 2.2l/hr x 30cm Flow Regulated Landscape Drip Line supplied.

-– 70L hedges require approx 4 - 5 litres of water per lineal metre per watering.
-4L – 5L equates to a total of 30 – 40 minutes if using the 13mm x 2.2l/hr x 30cm Flow Regulated Landscape Drip Line supplied.
+– 70L hedgerows require approx 4 - 5 litres of water per lineal metre per watering.
+4L – 5L per metre equates to a total of 30 – 40 minutes of watering for the row if using the 13mm x 2.2l/hr x 30cm Flow Regulated Landscape Drip Line supplied.

-– 25L hedges require approx 2.5 litres of water per lineal metre per watering.
-2.5L equates to a total of around 20 minutes if using the 13mm x 2.2l/hr x 30cm Flow Regulated Landscape Drip Line supplied. ⬆︎
+– 25L hedgerows require approx 2.5 litres of water per lineal metre per watering.
+2.5L per metre equates to a total of around 20 minutes of watering for the row if using the 13mm x 2.2l/hr x 30cm Flow Regulated Landscape Drip Line supplied. ⬆︎

 Once planted, we strongly recommend adding a good layer (say 5cm total depth) of well-composted, organic mulch.
 Maintain this level each spring, after you have fed your hedge.
 Mulch helps with moisture retention, soil conditioning and weed suppression.
 Ensure that the mulch is well clear of the trunks and lower branches. ⬆︎